-What A.M.
-Best Ratings Mean
+What Do The A.M.
+Best Insurance Ratings Mean?

 Usually ratings are awarded by one of two companies A.M.
 Best or Standard and Poor's.
 The process is strenuous for the companies and they have to show how much business they write, what kind of business, what their prices are in relation to the claims they receive, what their losses could be, how much cash they have on hand to handle those losses, what kind of reinsurance they have and how much.
 The long story short is that the third party looks at all the assets and liabilities and gives a financial grade.

-For large international insurers the rating agencies will follow this same process, but consider the business as a whole, including all of the company's subsidiaries whether they be in the US, Canada, Europe, Mexico or wherever.
+For large international insurers the rating agencies will follow this same process, but consider the business as a whole, including all of the company's subsidiaries whether they be in the U.S., Canada, Europe, Mexico, or wherever.
 In this case the regional carrier may not carry a rating on its own, but as a part of the group.